openid/federation-extended-listing/openid-federation-extended-listing-1_0.md

 ## Response Size

-The standard `federation_list_endpoint` has limitations when Entities are able to issue Entity Statements for an exceptionally large number of Entities.
+The standard `federation_list_endpoint` has limitations when Entities are able to issue Subordinate Statements for an exceptionally large number of Entities.
 Limitations can be encountered both when attempting to process receiving such a large response as well as more technical limitations such as response sizes of infrastructure.
 Pagination has been proposed as a solution for this.

 ## Bulk Retrieval

 For certain usecases, such as mass registration, consumers may encounter challenges when attempting to retrieve information on multiple Entities.
-A flow with the standard `federation_list_endpoint` may involve a request to the list endpoint followed by a series of subsequent requests to retrieve an Entity Statement for each listed Entity resulting in an N+1 operation.
+A flow with the standard `federation_list_endpoint` may involve a request to the list endpoint followed by a series of subsequent requests to retrieve a Subordinate Statement for each listed Entity resulting in an N+1 operation.
 The Federation Extended Subordinate Listing endpoint seeks to solve this by providing a mechanism to include additional metadata for Entities in the provided list.

 ## Requirements Notation and Conventions